-If you are HIV negative and at high risk of HIV and don't always use condoms, then PrEP can stop your risk of HIV.
+If you are HIV negative and don't always use condoms, then PrEP can stop your risk of HIV.

 These other factors are linked to a high risk of HIV.

 - A recent STI (especially rectal infection or syphilis). - Recent need for PEP (post-exposure prophylaxis). - Using recreational drugs used for chemsex (crystal meth, mephedrone and GHB). - If your HIV positive partner isn't currently taking their HIV meds regularly.